-The Selection Official may consider any of the above factors independently in determining the optimum mix of applications that will be selected for support.
+Any of the above factors may be independently considered by the SO in determining the optimum mix of applications that will be selected for support.
 These factors, while not indicators of the application's merit, may be essential to the process of selecting the application(s) that, individually or collectively, will best achieve the program objectives.
 Such factors are often beyond the control of the applicant.

 Applicants should recognize that some very good applications might not receive an award because of program policy factors and available funding.
-Therefore, the Selection Official may use the above factors to assist in determining which applications shall receive DOE funding support.
+Therefore, the SO may use the above factors to assist in determining which applications shall receive DOE funding support.